 In July 2021, Dr. Amitabh Gulati, lead researcher and also the President of World Academy of Pain Medicine United (WAPMU), was honored with the inaugural Lisa Stearns Award by the North American Neuromodulation Society at the 2021 Mid-Year Meeting.
 Dr. Gulati was presented with the award to recognize his work treating patients suffering from oncological pain.
-Since 2007, Dr. Gulati has been a chronic and cancer pain physician at Memorial Sloan Kettering Cancer Center in New York City.
+Since 2007, Dr. Gulati has been a chronic and cancer pain physician in New York City.
 His recent work is primarily in interventional cancer pain medicine and research focusing on diagnostic and therapeutic ultrasound and neuromodulation for the treatment of oncologic related pain syndromes.

 In honor of his recent award and work with cancer pain, we caught up with Dr. Gulati to learn more about oncological pain, treatment options that exist for patients with oncological pain, and his work in the field.